Students who want to take this course need to be admitted to the master’s programme in Criminal Justice.

 Basic elements of the criminology curriculum will be integrated in the current course.
 Methodology and statistics of criminological research will be used in different group assignments.
-We will closely focus on the organisation of the correctional system and judicial policy in which there is room for integration of the different elements of justice, policy and organisation.
-Since punishment is an important intervention in the life course and criminal career of offenders, we will pay attention to another basic element of the criminology curriculum, namely the development of criminal behaviour.
+We will closely focus on the organization of the correctional system and judicial policy in which there is room for integration of the different elements of justice, policy and organization.

 Kies voor bachelor en master.

-The current course will differ from traditional courses both in organisation and content.
-Students are required to attend weekly meetings lasting a full day, which will consist of different elements.
+The current course will differ from traditional courses both in organization and content.
+You are required to attend weekly meetings lasting a full day, which will consist of different elements.
 The first element is a more traditional lecture.
-Students are expected to prepare for these lectures by reading the literature assigned.
+You are expected to prepare for these lectures by reading the literature assigned.
 At the end of this lecture a group assignment will be handed out.
-Students then have the rest of the day to work on this assignment.
+You then have the rest of the day to work on this assignment.
 The assignment can vary in nature and content during the course.
-In the afternoon students and instructors come together for another meeting.
+In the afternoon we will come together for another meeting.
 Group assignments will be presented, and discussions will be held.
-Students will be judged on their active participation during these meetings.
+You will be judged on your active participation during these meetings.